 Chinese cuisine is a rich tapestry of distinct regional specialities, national staples, and ethnic mainstays, ranging from delightful to surprising to hard-to-stomach.
 At first it can all seem overwhelming and, to some I have traveled with, wholly unappealing.
 However, there are so many options that finding your favorite is only a matter of the right advice and an adventurous spirit.

-that many visitors find hard to stomach
+Chicken feet are a Chinese favorite that many visitors find hard to stomach |

 Not surprisingly, each region of the country proudly declares their dishes "the best," but that is a hard-fought title that each visitor should bestow themselves.
 When traveling in China, my favorite dish luckily transcends regional boundaries and is widely available across the country and known by all Chinese, a dish called '铁板牛肉' (tiě bǎn niúròu) or "iron skillet beef."